PiNet/PiNet/README.md

 The main part of this repository is Pi_ltsp.
 It is a bash script for installing and managing the built master image.
+Also included is a custom Raspberry Pi theme and some custom config files for booting the Raspberry Pis

 It is currently pre-alpha quality so I take no responsibility for deleted data or damage caused by it.

 Use at your own risk